 Wondering which courses to start over spring break?
-Your best strategy is to enroll in low-cost classes that have a track record of faster-than-average completion, higher levels of student success and satisfaction, and are available immediately upon enrollment.
+We recommend enrolling in online classes that have a track record of faster-than-average completion, higher levels of student success and satisfaction, and are available immediately upon enrollment.

 As our students can attest, breaks are a fantastic time to start taking online college courses.
 If you use your time wisely, you can quickly start getting the credits you need for your degree, and reduce your cost of college.